thecarlmartin/zendesk-desktop-client/README.md

 * See comment history
 * Add new comments to tickets
 * Desktop Notification, when new comments are added to a ticket

-I'm building this app for a small business on my personal time to learn Web Technologies and the Electron Framework.